fadeoutsoftware/WASDI/docs/PythonCookbook/RunApplication.rst

 ------------------------------------------

 .. note::
-	We will use the hellowasdi app, but the same code can be used to call any WASDI Application you can access
+	We will use the hellowasdi app, but the same code can be used to call any WASDI Application that you have access to.

 .. note::
-	To call an App, you need to know it.
-Look the help of the app or the Json Parameter sample in the store, or contact the developer to understand the inputs (and outputs) required.
+	To call an App, you need to understand it.
+Look to the help section of the app or the Json Parameter sample in the store.
+Additionallyy, you can contact the developer (if they have provided a contact email address) to understand the inputs (and outputs) required.

 .. code-block:: python